Connect with us

 The Hospital Association of Southern California raised objections to the county’s overall plan in a letter to the Board of Supervisors, saying it unfairly singled out hospitals and citing a study that said one-time debt relief programs did not improve patient mental well-being.
 The hospital association declined to speak with California Healthline further about the debt forgiveness pilot program.

-Hahn's office estimates the county's $5 million public investment will 150,000 residents and eliminate $500 million in debt.
-The public health department said it hopes to launch the pilot in the coming months and Angelenos relief this year.
-According to Mitchell's staff, more money could be allocated in the future if the pilot goes well.
+Hahn’s office estimates the county’s $5 million public health investment will help 150,000 residents and eliminate $500 million in debt.
+The public health department said it hopes to launch the pilot in the coming months and provide Angelenos relief this year.
+According to Mitchell’s staff, more money could be allocated in the future if the pilot goes well.

-debt burdens 4 in 10 adults in the U.S., according to a KFF Health News investigation, and disproportionately affects people of color, low-income people, and families with children.
+Health care debt burdens 4 in 10 adults in the U.S., according to a KFF Health News investigation, and disproportionately affects people of color, low-income people, and families with children.
 In January, LA County found such debt weighed on 785,000 adults in 2022 and at least doubled the likelihood that patients would delay or forgo health care or prescriptions.
 The county labeled it a public health issue on par with diabetes and asthma.

 Los Angeles County is part of a growing wave of local governments addressing medical debt.
 Cook County, home to Chicago, invested $12 million with Undue Medical Debt in 2022 to erase $1 billion in debt for its residents.
 In March, Arizona announced it would commit up to $30 million to medical debt relief.